dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 # Enroll device for access to work or school resources
 To enroll your device and get access to email and apps, you'll need to install either the Intune Company Portal app or Microsoft Intune app.
 When you enroll, the basic management policies that your org has configured, such as password, PIN, and encryption, are applied to your device.
 Once your device settings meet all of your org's requirements, you can securely access your work information from virtually anywhere.

-The Company Portal and Microsoft Intune apps:
+The Company Portal and Microsoft Intune apps keep your enrolled device secure by ensuring that your device settings match your org's policies.

-* Keep your enrolled device secure by ensuring that your device settings match your org's policies.
+The Company Portal app also:
-* Keep your personal and work information separate.
+* Keeps your personal and work information separate.
-* Make it easy to find and install relevant work and school apps.
+* Makes it easy to find and install relevant work and school apps.

-## Get the Company Portal and Microsoft Intune app
+## Get the apps
 To get Company Portal:

 - Install the Company Portal app from the platform-specific app store.
 In some cases, your organization will install the Company Portal app for you.
 - Go to the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) to access the app from a browser.

-To get the Microsoft Intune app, go to the
+If you're required to use the Microsoft Intune app, your organization will install it for you.

 ## What information can my company see when I enroll?